apache/pekko-http/docs/src/main/paradox/routing-dsl/testkit.md

 |`trailer: Seq[HttpHeader]`                   | Returns the list of trailer headers the route produced with its last chunk.
 If the response entity is unchunked returns `Nil`.                                      |

 > <a id="1" href="#^1">[1]</a> If the request URI is relative it will be made absolute using an implicitly available instance of
 `DefaultHostInfo` whose value is "[http://example.com](http://example.com)" by default.
-This mirrors the behavior of akka-http-core which always produces absolute URIs for incoming request based on the request URI and the `Host`-header of the request.
+This mirrors the behavior of pekko-http-core which always produces absolute URIs for incoming request based on the request URI and the `Host`-header of the request.
 You can customize this behavior by bringing a custom instance of `DefaultHostInfo` into scope.